Pubic lice, also known as crabs, are tiny insects (about 2mm long) that live on coarse human body hair, such as pubic hair.

 Treatment for pubic lice

 Pubic lice can be treated at home with (insecticidal) lotion or cream that will kill the lice.
-This will usually need to be applied once and repeated after seven days.
+This will usually need to be applied once and repeated after 7 days.

 Everyone that you've had close body contact with should be treated at the same time.
 This includes current sexual partners and may include members of your household.